How to Put up your Caravan Awning

 And that's it!
 You've successfully put up your caravan awning.

-Tips for how to install and maintenance for your caravan awning
+Tips for how to install and maintain your Caravan Awning

 - Once the awning is installed, make sure to keep it clean and free of dirt and debris.
 You can use a damp cloth to wipe it down, but avoid using any harsh chemicals or detergents.